Elettra Lamborghini

 Elettra Miura Lamborghini (/it/; born 17 May 1994) is an Italian television personality, singer and socialite.
-A granddaughter of Ferruccio Lamborghini, the founder of Lamborghini, she began her career in reality television at age 22.
+A granddaughter of Ferruccio Lamborghini, the founder of the Lamborghini car factory, she began her career in reality television at age 22.
 She ventured into music in early 2018 with her debut single "Pem Pem".
 After the release of her debut studio album Twerking Queen (2019), she began serving as a judge for the sixth season of The Voice of Italy in 2019.

 Career

 She gained notoriety for appearing in a number of international reality shows such as Gran Hermano VIP and the MTV shows Super Shore and Geordie Shore.

 Her debut single "Pem Pem" was released in February 2018 and reached number six on the Italian charts.
 She released her first album Twerking Queen on 14 June 2019.
 In the same year she appeared as a music coach and judge on the sixth edition of The Voice of Italy.

 Lamborghini participated at the Sanremo Music Festival 2020 with the song "Musica (e il resto scompare)", placing 21st out of 23.
 On 14 February 2020, she released a deluxe version of the album Twerking Queen titled Twerking Queen (el resto es nada).
 She co-hosted the third night of the 2025 festival alongside Miriam Leone, Katia Follesa and Carlo Conti.

+On 30 November 2025, she was announced among the participants of the Sanremo Music Festival 2026.
+She competed with the song "Voilà", where she placed 26th.

 Personal life

 Elettra is the granddaughter of Ferruccio Lamborghini, founder of the sports car manufacturer Lamborghini.

-She is the sister of motorcycle racer Ferruccio Lamborghini and is the heiress of the Lamborghini fortune.
+She is the sister of motorcycle racer Ferruccio Lamborghini II and is the heiress of the Lamborghini fortune.

 In 2019, Lamborghini and Dutch DJ Afrojack made their engagement public.
-They got married on 26 September 2020 in Lake Como, Italy.
+They got married on 26 September 2020 at Lake Como, Italy.